Jill has been writing as The Dirt Farmer on HubPages for nine years.

 Flash Fiction Online

-Flash Fiction Online (FFO) publishes a mix of genre flash fiction, including horror, fantasy, crime and science fiction on a monthly basis.
+Flash Fiction Online (FFO) publishes a mix of genre flash fiction, including horror, fantasy, crime and science fiction every month.
 Each story is 500 to 1,000 words long.

 Here's a sampling of stories from recent issues.
 They're all good, the first and last phenomenally so.